JSTOR-Labs/juncture/README.md

 ![](https://iiif.juncture-digital.org/thumbnail/wc:Canterbury_-_House_of_Agnes.jpg)

 The House of Agnes is a half-timbered medieval coaching inn in the St Dunstans area of Canterbury dating from the 13th century.
-It takes its name from the character Agnes Wickfield, in Charles Dicken's David Copperfield.

 #### The Christchurch Gateway (Now and Then) {href=pages/the-christchurch-gateway}